 Ask yourself the following 3 questions to help determine if now is a good time for you to buy in today’s market.

 1. Why am I buying a home in the first place?

-This survey supports a study by the Joint Center for Housing Studies at Harvard University which revealed that the four major reasons people buy a home have nothing to do with money.
+This survey supports a study by the Joint Center for Housing Studies at Harvard University which revealed that the top four reasons Americans buy a home have nothing to do with money.
 They are:

 A good place to raise children and for them to get a good education

 A place where you and your family feel safe

 Control of that space

 What does owning a home mean to you?
 What non-financial benefits will you and your family gain from owning a home?
 The answer to that question should be the biggest reason you decide to purchase or not.

 According to the latest Existing Home Sales Report from the National Association of Realtors (NAR), the median price of homes sold in May (the latest data available) was $252,800, which is up 5.8% from last year.
 This increase also marks the 63rd consecutive month with year-over-year gains.

 If we look at home prices year over year, CoreLogic is forecasting an increase of 5.3% over the next twelve months.
 In other words, a home that costs you $250,000 today will cost you an additional $13,250 if you wait until next year to buy it.